Chip-Biscuit/Star-Wars-Episode-I-Phantom-Menace-PC-64bit-Installer/README.md

   - Borderless windowed mode
   - Improved compatibility on modern GPUs

+This resolves the vast majority of startup and rendering issues on modern systems (AMD / NVIDIA / Intel).

 #### Audio
 - DSOAL (restores EAX environmental audio on modern Windows)